AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/quickstart.md

 ## To build OTIO for Python development:

-**Note** You are highly encouraged to use virtual environements to develop OTIO.
+**Note** The use of virtual environments is highly encouraged for OTIO development.

 + `python -m pip install . --user`